 I'm fascinated with personality-type quizzes and research studies.
-I have an open-book approach to life and feel the best way to understand and relate to others is to learn where I am starting from.
-I happened to stumble across a website that really captures the essence of who I really am as an individual.
-It's called 16personalities.
+I have an "open book" approach to life and feel the best way to understand and relate to others is to share with them, where I am starting from.
+I stumbled across a website not long ago that really captures the essence of individual personalities.
+I think it's pretty darn accurate.

 While it's kind of scary how someone else can describe you down to a "T", I've got a bigger sense it's extremely valuable be be able to understand who you are dealing with.
 It can go a long way in making a meaningful connection with another person.
 After all, isn't it relationships that make us stronger communicators?
 If you're curious about what your own personality profile might be, check out this site to take a quiz or just poke around to learn more about the 16 unique classifications of personality types .